CabraLabs/ChatApp/README.md

 - Interactive commands (such as vibrate)
 - Link to connect to chats

+ChatApp has the following language supports:
+- English 🇺🇸 (US)
+- Portuguese 🇧🇷 (BR)

 The app implements its own message protocol and uses JSON to send messages across connected members.

 ChatApp needs a host to work, anyone with the app installed can run the server (which is an android foreground service) and invite